Research Committee Policies

 Domestic Travel – Domestic meeting travel eligibility is for one meeting in the most current two-fiscal-year period and is restricted to meetings which can be documented to make a strong, positive contribution to your research program.
 The Research Committee will contribute up to $1,000 toward the cost of attending any domestic meeting.
 Domestic travel is defined as any of the 50 states, US Territories and Commonwealths, Canada or Mexico.
 This support may be used for registration, transportation, allowable lodging, and meal costs not provided by other sources of support.
 It is not the Committee’s intent to provide 100% of the expenses of all domestic meetings but rather to assist each faculty member by defraying in part the cost of attending such meetings.
-Standard University Travel Expense Reports will be required.
+Travel expenses will be reimbursed via eReimbursement reports.

 International Travel – International meeting travel eligibility is for one meeting in the most current three-fiscal-year period.
-Support of international travel is by no means automatic, but rather is restricted to major participation (ordinarily, invited) in a major international meeting.
+Support of international travel is by no means automatic, but rather is restricted to major participation (ordinarily, invited presentations) in a major international meeting.
 Poster presentations do not qualify for support.
 International conferences should show participants from a variety of countries and not a predominance by one nationality.

 In addition, the Committee will consider the impact on your research of VCRGE support for the trip.
 The Office of the VCRGE will provide up to $2,000 for such expenses as airfare and other travel costs allowable under state travel reimbursement rules.
-Letters of request for international meeting travel should include a copy of your invitation, length of presentation, and a copy of the program if available.
+Applications for international meeting travel should include a copy of your invitation, length of presentation, and a copy of the program if available.

 The Committee will consider funding for other university services such as the Biotron, Cartographic Laboratory, Physical Sciences Laboratory, Survey Research Center, etc. These should be justified on the form provided by the service center and entered under Supplies and Expenses and/or Equipment.
 Only those university services which have audited rates will be considered.